What is accounts payable and why is it important?

 Are accounts payable business expenses?

-Accounts payables are current liabilities on the business’s balance sheet.
-So they’re different from typical expenses, which are found on the organization’s income statement.
+No, accounts payable aren’t business expenses.
+Accounts payable are current liabilities on the business’s balance sheet, so they are different from typical expenses, which are recorded on the organization’s income statement.

 How do accounts payable impact cash flow?

-When your business makes a purchase, there’s an increase in accounts payable and positive cash flow because your company hasn’t made a payment yet.
-Payment of accounts payable leads to a decrease in accounts payable and negative cash flow because money has left the business to complete the purchase.
+Accounts payable impact cash flow by delaying when cash leaves the business.
+When your business makes a purchase, there’s an increase in accounts payable and cash flow is preserved because your company hasn’t made a payment yet.
+When paid, accounts payable decrease and cash flow is reduced as money leaves the business to complete the purchase.

-Accounts payable plays a key role in a business’s overall financial health.
+The accounts payable process plays a key role in a business’s overall financial health.
 It helps ensure that invoices are paid accurately and on time while strengthening vendor relationships.
-While the accounts payable process can be slow, automating accounts payable can help increase efficiency, reduce costs and decrease some security risks.
+While the manual accounts payable process can be slow, automating accounts payable can help increase efficiency, reduce costs and decrease some security risks.

-If your business needs a tool to manage, track and make all your vendor payments, check out Accounts Payable from Capital One and connect your eligible Capital One business card.
-Accounts Payable offers a flexible and convenient solution to automate and simplify your vendor payments.
-Plus, you’ll earn future cash-back and travel rewards, even with vendors that don’t accept credit cards.
+If your business needs a tool to manage, track and make all your vendor payments, check out Accounts Payable from Capital One.
+Accounts Payable offers a flexible and convenient solution to automate and simplify your vendor payment processes.